hartfordfive/n2p-script-executor/README.md

 ## Description

 The goal of this tool is to provide a certain level of compatiblity when migrating your monitoring system from Nagios to Prometheus.
+This works by executing all scripts within the specified directory, and then capturing either the exit code or the standard out (if only a number) to then present it with a metric name in a Prometheus format.
+An additional metric **node_n2p_script_executor_lastrun** is also written to a file called `node_n2p_script_executor.prom`.
+This is used to determine the time of the last execution of the executor.
+The goal is to help identify if generated metrics in the files are stale or not.

 ## Command Usage